 To Invest in REITs in Singapore you must first open two accounts.

 SGX CDP Account

 To be able to buy and own shares of any company you must first open a CDP account.
-Simply put, a CDP account is like a personal safe where shares bought through open market are deposited.
-The account can be opened by going to Singapore Stock Exchange website and opening one.
+Simply put, a CDP account is like a personal safe where shares bought through the open market are deposited.
+The account can be opened by going to the Singapore Stock Exchange website and opening one.

 In addition to opening a CDP account, a brokerage account is needed.
 A brokerage account is also known as a trading account.
 Brokers act like middlemen as they facilitate the buying and selling of shares through their platform.